-Ellen McGrath Smith teaches in the Writing, Literature, and Composition programs.
-She is editor of the English department e-newsletter, The Fifth Floor, and a founding coordinator of the Writing Center's Writer's Café Program.
+Ellen McGrath Smith teaches in the Writing and Composition programs.
+She is editor of the English department e-newsletter, The Fifth Floor, and a coordinator of the Writing Center's Dissertation Camp.

 Beauty Is a Verb: The New Disability Poets.
 Ed.
 Jennifer Bartlett, Sheila Black, and Michael Northen.
-El Paso, TX: Cinco Puntos Press, 2011.
+Cinco Puntos Press, 2011.

 Letters to the World: Poetry from the Wom-Po Listserv.
+Ed.
+Moira Richards, Rosemary Starace, and Lesley Wheeler.
 Red Hen Press, 2008.

 Joyful Noise: An Anthology of American Spiritual Poetry.
+Ed.
+Robert Strong.
 Autumn House Press, 2006.

 In a Fine Frenzy: Poets Respond to Shakespeare.
+Ed.
+David Starkey and Paul Willis.
 U of Iowa P., 2005.

 "Anxiety Mindfulness Exercise: America, 2018."
 (New York Times, 2018)

 "Camel Pose (Ustasana)" and "Sirasana: Martinis".
 (Ghost Town, 2015).